astrozyz/RobloxScriptingPortfolio/RobloxScripting.md

 # Availability

 I am usually always on my computer.
 I don't like coding 24/7 as I'll just end up getting burnt out and taking months off coding which will make me rusty, it has happen before.
 I try to code at least for 2-3 hours a day minimum, working on any commissions I have.
 The queue for commissions is pretty much like a first come first serve system.
 I work on the first jobs I get, then once that one is done I move on to the next.
-If you hire me for a long term commission, sometimes I will work on somethinh small, then move to a short term job I have.
+If you hire me for a long term commission, sometimes I will work on something small, then move to a short term job I have.
 On the weekdays, since it is currently summer, I pretty much got the entire day to get online and start coding, and on weekends I may be busy here and there but usually I am still on the same amount of time.
 When school starts, my schedule will be changed a little bit, and I may not be on all day like I currently am, but still will be on to code for at least 2 hours a day.

 # Pricing